-Making a difference with treatment that works!
+Making a difference by working with treatments that work!

-Martin Wilks, Chartered Psychologist, Registered Counselling Psychologist, Coaching Psychologist & Mindfulness teacher
+Registered Counselling Psychologist, Coaching Psychologist

 is a Chartered Counselling Psychologist, Associate fellow of the British Psychological Society (AFBPsS), a Senior Practitioner member of the register of Psychologists specialising in Psychotherapy (ROPSIP) and is a registered applied psychology practice supervisor (RAPPS).